ONLYOFFICE/onlyoffice-trello/README.md

 # ONLYOFFICE Trello Power-Up

-This Power-Up enables users to edit office documents in [Trello](https://trello.com/en) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).
+This Power-Up enables users to edit office documents in [Trello](https://trello.com/en) using ONLYOFFICE Docs Cloud or ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

 ## Features